fusiled/gahel/README.md

 - `src` contains source for utilities
 - `core` contains core scripts for GAHEL
+- `cnn` contains verilog source for running a CNn with half-precision floats
 - `examples` contains examples for starting with GAHEL
 - `support` contains script for installing or cleaning GAHEL installation
 - `bin`,`lib`,`include` and `build` contains several files for making the whole infrastructure work.
+  - `include` contains the `verilog` folder.
+This folder is automatically included in the verilog code
 - `workspace` is the suggested folder where people should work.

 ## Tips